10 Attractive High-Yield Blue Chips For Contrarians

 8. International Business Machines (NYSE:IBM): Yield: 3.9%

 IBM is a Dividend Aristocrat that is currently hated by many, and it has been for a long time.
 Despite the company's strategic growth initiatives, IBM's legacy business continues to decline, and its total revenues are declining too.
-And as the following chart shows, IBM's stock price has declined more than 20% over the last five years while the S&P 500 has experience significant gains.
+And as the following chart shows, IBM's stock price has declined more than 20% over the last five years while the S&P 500 has experienced significant gains.
 Yet, despite the declining stock price, IBM has continued to increase its dividend, and the dividend yield currently sits at a very attractive 3.95%.

 One of the biggest negative narratives about IBM is that it is a financially engineered dinosaur that will die a long slow painful death.
-And while the legacy business is shrinking, let's not forget its enormous $120 billion backlog of service revenue will not go away overnight, and in the meantime the company is also enormously profitable (+$11.9 billion net income in 2016).
+And while the legacy business is shrinking, let's not forget its enormous $120 billion backlog of service revenue will not go away overnight, and in the meantime, the company is also enormously profitable (+$11.9 billion net income in 2016).
 Plus, the legacy business gives IBM unique insights into customer environments and needs.

 And even though IBM hasn't pursued the same aggressive cloud strategy as many other large companies in the space, IBM does have growth potential via its analytics and big data business built on top of applications like Watson.

 Further, considering IBM's large consulting business and extensive existing relationships, we believe profits will grow, and the recent price decline this year provides a more attractive entry point for contrarian income-focused investors.
 We wrote about IBM the last time we thought the shares had gotten too cheap (read: Stop Hating IBM, It's Enormously Profitable), and we believe it's starting to get a little too cheap again.

 Healthcare REITs